 Claire Regan reports on a “Battle of the Chefs” organized by Wagner College Dining Services, featuring celebrity chef Jet Tila.
 The winners: Port Richmond High School’s famous culinary program.Read the Staten Island Advance article on the "Battle of the Chefs" Dec 9 New York 1

 The local cable TV news channel reported on how “Wagner College Students Learn History Through Theatre” in a programming bringing Holocaust survivors’ accounts to life.
-The story was also covered in several Jewish community news publications.Watch NY1's History Through Theatre Story Read the story in the Dec.
-14th issue of the Jewish Voice, a Brooklyn-based weekly Jewish newspaper Read the story in the Dec.
-14th issue of JP Updates, a Brooklyn-based Jewish community news website Read the story in the Dec.
-16th issue of the Jewish Star, a Long Island Jewish paper Dec 28 PBS Newshour
+The story was also covered in several Jewish community news publications.Watch NY1's History Through Theatre Story Read the Dec.
+14th issue of the Jewish Voice Read the Dec.
+14th issue of JP Updates Read the Dec.
+16th issue of the Jewish Star Dec 28 PBS Newshour

 In a PBS Newshour segment, Wagner alumna and commencement speaker Dr. Nadia Lopez ’98 H’08 explained to world-renowned journalist Charlayne Hunter-Gault how the public school she founded — Mott Hall Bridges Academy in Brownsville, Brooklyn — serves as “a bridge to empowerment for children of color” within the most segregated public school system in the nation.Watch the PBS Newshour segment Jan 15 New York 1